 Main Law Library

-Richmond Public Law Library is free and open to the public any time the Main Library is open.
+Richmond Public Law Library is free and open to the public Monday – Friday, 10 – 5.
 The Law Library is located on the first floor of the Main Library at 101 E. Franklin Street.

 The Law Library offers free “Know Your Rights” Community Law Classes, free WestlawNext, Lexis Advance, U.S. News & World Report, and Gale Legal Forms online, and free legal research classes for the public.
 All materials in this collection are reference books that cannot be checked out.
 Photocopies can be made at a cost of .15 cents per page.